New Orleans may be well-known the world over for Creole,

 5. China Orchid Restaurant

 China Orchid serves Chinese and American fare in a sophisticated, romantic setting.
 This would make a great restaurant for date night, especially if you want a wide variety of food to choose from.
-You can even start off with the Appetizer Tray For 2 that includes egg rolls, crab Rangoon, barbecue ribs, shrimp toast, fried wontons, and chicken wings.
+You can even start off with the Appetizer Tray For 2, which includes egg rolls, crab Rangoon, barbecue ribs, shrimp toast, fried wontons, and chicken wings.

 The House Specialties range from tropical